arsalan78690/arsalan78690/README.md

 - 👋 Hi, I’m Arsalan Ahmed
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Scince
+- 🌱 I’m currently learning Data Scince by Jawan Pakistan
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...